 Almost every team has its own driver academy in which they will scout drivers.
 It’s impossible to apply to become an academy member, however you can get in touch with them so that they will take notice of you.

-One academy that I can definitely recommend you looking into is Campos Academy.
-Campos has a Formula 2 team; however, they also have an academy in Spain which you can enter (at a cost) and they will train you as a racing driver.
+One academy that I can definitely recommend you look into is Campos Academy.
+Campos has a Formula 2 team, however, they also have an academy in Spain which you can enter (at a cost) and they will train you as a racing driver.

 Some driver academies though, such as the Red Bull Junior Team have proven to be extremely ruthless.
 If you have a couple of bad races or a bad season, they could easily drop you from the team, and we have seen many drivers go through the academy without success.

 However, they have produced some of the finest Formula 1 drivers that we have seen such as Sebastian Vettel and Max Verstappen.
 So, if you are able to perform really well and consistently, they can take you directly into Formula 1, but it is extremely competitive.